Do you have a corporate retreat coming up?

-Before attending the retreat, have employees come prepared with ideas and perspectives to share.
-The more research and effort put toward thoughtful contributions, the stronger the benefit will be from training and planning activities where input is needed.
-Consider sending out a survey before the retreat to see what ideas or suggestions attendees may have that can contribute to the discussion before it even starts.
+Before the retreat, have employees prepare ideas and perspectives to share.
+The more research and effort they put toward thoughtful contributions, the stronger the training sessions and retreat activities can be.
+You may even want to send out a survey before the retreat to see what ideas or suggestions attendees may have that influence retreat planning.

 3. Opening and Closing Ceremonies

 Have well thought out opening and closing presentations that include all attendees.
 The opening presentation will set the tone for the retreat and lay out a clear framework and flow for the time spent together.
-Your goals and objectives can delivered at this time.
+Your goals and objectives can be delivered at this time.
 Everyone will start on the same page with the same expectations.
-Observe and keep track of progress through the duration of the retreat.
+Observe and keep track of progress throughout the retreat.

-Your closing presentation can include highlights from the retreat including pictures and videos.
+Your closing presentation can include highlights from the retreat, such as pictures and videos.
 Attendees can reminisce about shared experiences.
-Summarize how things went, and how the goals and objectives were met.
-Celebrate when goals are achieved!
+Summarize how things went and how the goals and objectives were met.
+Celebrate the goals you achieved!
 End by motivating everyone to increase performance and efficiency as they return to work.

 4. Include Everyone

 If your activities involve strategic planning, you will need to have honest input from everyone involved.
-Key players include those who can be antagonistic and individuals who are often too introverted to make their voice heard.
+Key players in these conversations include those who can be antagonistic and individuals who are often too introverted to make their voice heard.

 5. Make Some Activities Optional

 Some key activities will need to be mandatory, such as a brainstorming/planning event or a get-to-know-you type of reception, but some of the activities should be optional.
 Not everyone will feel comfortable with a hike or a ropes course.
-When these activities are scheduled, you should have a couple of different options for people to choose from or to opt out entirely.
+When these activities are scheduled, you should have a couple of different options for people to choose from or allow them to opt out entirely.

-Very closely related to this topic is to include down-time.
+In the same vein, remember to include down-time.
 Having every moment of every day scheduled will lead to dissatisfaction.
 Your attendees will need a bit of time off to rest and even do some sightseeing during free time.
 Be sure to schedule downtime and firmly enforce it—don’t allow meetings to spill over into your free periods.

-Time set aside for unstructured social activities is often when the best relationships are made and deepened.
-For many, their favorite aspect of work is who they work with and the atmosphere that exists in those relationships.
+Time set aside for unstructured social activities is often when the best relationships are formed and deepened.
+For many, their favorite aspect of work is who they work with and the camaraderie that exists in those relationships.
 A well-planned corporate retreat should have a balance of work and fun.
 Make time for activities like these:

 - Attend a sporting event